 There are two main reasons patients seek out an eye lift procedure: cosmetic and functional.
 Often, these two goals overlap, since cosmetic improvements can also improve overall eye functionality as well.

 An eye lift can address skin around the eyes (above and below) that has begun to sag.
-This is one of the main functional reasons to get an eye lift – to remove any impediments to clear vision caused by loose or sagging skin, drooping eyelids, irritation caused by skin folds, difficulty with wearing corrective glasses or contacts or persistent muscle aches and headaches from eye strain.
+This is one of the main functional reasons to get an eye lift.
+It removes any impediments to clear vision caused by loose or sagging skin, drooping eyelids, irritation caused by skin folds, difficulty with wearing corrective glasses or contacts or persistent muscle aches and headaches from eye strain.

 Eye lifts can also help with fine lines and wrinkles, sagging lower lids, fatty deposits beneath the eyes that can appear to be “bags” or puffy eyes, loose or excess skin and overall smoothing of the cosmetic appearance of the eyes.

 Most individuals are potentially good candidates for eye lift surgery.
-The best candidate will be healthy in all other ways, at or near their ideal weight, with realistic expectations and willing and able to follow post-operative recovery instructions precisely.
+The best candidate will be healthy in all other ways, at or near their ideal weight.
+He or she will also have realistic expectations and willing and able to follow post-operative recovery instructions precisely.

-If you smoke or drink, your surgeon may request that you reduce or cease use for a period of time before and after your eye lift to give your body its best chance of healing quickly and fully.
+If you smoke or drink, your surgeon may request that you reduce or cease use for a period of time before and after your eye lift.
+This will give your body its best chance of healing quickly and fully.

 What Is a Consultation for an Eye Lift Like?